facebook/winterfell/README.md

     let trace_width = 1;
     let mut trace = ExecutionTrace::new(trace_width, n);

-    // Fill the trace with data; the first closure initialized the first state of the
+    // Fill the trace with data; the first closure initializes the first state of the
     // computation; the second closure computes the next state of the computation based
     // on its current state.
     trace.fill(